backstage-technical-services/hub/docs/contributing/Development Workflow.md

 #### Reviewing a Pull Request

-Reviewing a PR should be a constructive process, and a learning opportunity for both the author and reviewer.
+Reviewing a PR should be a constructive process, and a learning opportunity for both the author and reviewers.
 Any comments you leave, as well as replies to other comments, must be constructive.
-If you feel strongly about a comment, it is often a good idea to chat to the other party directly in Slack and don't be afraid to use someone else as a mediator!
+If you feel strongly about a comment, it is often a good idea to chat to the other party directly in Slack (either by text or call) and don't be afraid to use someone else as a mediator!

-If the reviewer has requested changes that you are happy to make, you can simply commit and push them to the same branch and they'll be picked up by the same PR.
-If you do any existing reviews will be marked as "stale", and you'll need to re-request a review from a member of the team.
+If the reviewer has requested changes you can simply commit and push them to the same branch and they'll be picked up by the PR.
+If you do, any existing reviews will be marked as "stale" so you'll need to re-request any reviews.

 #### Merging the Pull Request